jiangsheng/jiangsheng.github.io/docs/blogs/2013/01/how-to-restart-windows-explorer-programmatically-using-restart-manager.rst

 .. meta::
-   :description: You can download source code of this post at jiangsheng/Samples
+   :description: You can download source code of this post at jiangsheng/Samples For shell extension programmers, restart Windows Explorer is one of steps in their setup program

 How to restart Windows Explorer programmatically using Restart manager
 =======================================================================